maxijonson/gpt-turbo/README.md

 Most implementations were made following this guide: [OpenAI Docs: Chat completion](https://platform.openai.com/docs/guides/chat).
 Check out each of their respective folder for more information on how to use them.

-- [Library](./packages/lib/): A JavaScript library that allows you to interact with the Chat Completion API.
+- [Library](./packages/lib/): An isomorphic JavaScript library that allows you to interact with the Chat Completion API.
 - [CLI](./packages/cli/): A command-line interface for interacting with the library.
 (Built with React!)
+- [Web](./packages/web/): A web app, similar to ChatGPT, for interacting with the library.

 ## Development